Biblical Studies: The Bible, Its Content and Theology: An Introduction

 Credit Application Transfer Scheme (CATS) points

-To earn credit (CATS points) for your course you will need to register and pay an additional £30 fee for each course you enrol on.
+To earn credit (CATS points) for this course you will need to register for credit and pay an additional £30 fee.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.
-If you do not register when you enrol, you have up until the course start date to register and pay the £30 fee.
+If you do not register for credit when you enrol you have up until the course closes to enrolments to pay the £30 fee.
+Students who do not register for CATS points prior to the start of the course can apply retrospectively from the January 1st after the current full academic year has been completed.

 See more information on CATS point

 Coursework is an integral part of all online courses and everyone enrolled will be expected to do coursework, but only those who have registered for credit will be awarded CATS points for completing work at the required standard.
 If you are enrolled on the Certificate of Higher Education, you need to indicate this on the enrolment form but there is no additional registration fee.
+Students who register for CATS points will be posted a Record of CATS points on successful completion of their course assessment.

 Digital credentials